beforus/zeus/README.md

 # SKEL
-Friendy user interface for procuring visualize image
+Procurement of visualize image dashboard with analytics..